resources / blog /

 “Repairman wants to charge $645 for refrigerator repair.
 Way overpriced?
 Or am I being stingy?” a Redditor expressed his concern.

 I mean… isn’t that crazy?
-Six hundred and forty-five dollars.
-For a repair!
-These fridges are like the Avengers of our homes- always on duty, saving your food from extinction, fighting heat 24/7.
+Six hundred and forty-five dollars... for a repair!
+These fridges are like the Avengers of our homes - always on duty- saving our food from going extinct.

-Refrigerator repairs now rival the price of a new fridge
+Do refrigerator repairs now rival the price of a new fridge?

-You know what you can buy for $645 right now?
-A whole Samsung Top Freezer refrigerator on their early Black Friday sale, it’s literally $649 on Samsung’s own website as of today.
+You know what you can buy for about $645 right now?
+A whole new fridge with more than 500-liter capacity with every advanced feature under the Earth.
 So, a fix and a full fridge are basically the same price.
-Please someone make it make sense?
+Can someone please make it make sense?

 And yeah, the repair cost really depends on what goes wrong.
-A compressor job can run $300 to $800, a thermostat replacement $100 to $250.
+A compressor job can run $200 and $400, a thermostat replacement $100 to $250.

 Another person in a similar situation shared:

-And he’s not wrong.
+And they’re not wrong.
 Most people do consider buying a new one once the repair quotes start climbing.

 Interestingly, about 33% of all refrigerators need a repair within the first five years of ownership.
 At this point, you really do start wondering if modern appliances are built to last… or just built to last long enough to make the next upgrade feel inevitable.

 Refrigerators aren’t impulse buys.
 They’re high-ticket, 24/7 running machines we expect to last, not surprise us with a massive bill a few years in.
-And if you’re selling, that extra cost is hard to absorb when tariffs are keeping holiday season on the edge.
+And if you’re selling, that extra cost is hard to absorb when tariffs are keeping everyone on the edge.

 Planning ahead will always cost less than panic later.
 But you know, every problem comes with a solution.